The role of the galaxy stellar mass function in determining the cosmological distribution of astrophysical transients

 While a fraction of FRBs have been localized to their host galaxies, the GW events from BBHs are unlikely to be localized in near-future experiments using only GW data.
 Therefore, the cosmological distribution of BBH mergers as a function of redshift provides an indirect way to infer their host galaxy properties.
 Using the GW event catalogue, the LIGO collaboration have inferred the volumtric merger rate of BBHs \citep{LIGO2023} in the comoving frame $R(z)$.
 This is shown in the left panel of Fig. \ref{fig:GW_inference}.
 Similar to FRBs, the expression for $R(z)$ can be written as,

 where $\Phi_{\rm 0,BBH}$ is the volumetric merger rate at $z=0$ and $\psi_*(z,f_Y)$ is still given by the expression in Eq. \ref{eq:psi_z_eq}.
-In Fig. \ref{fig:GW_inference}, we also compare two cases, (1) $\psi_*(z,f_Y)$ is given by SFRD and SMD from Eq. \ref{eq:SFRD} and (2) the best fit $\psi_*(z,f_Y)$ for FRB host galaxies (Sec. \ref{app:stellarmass_data}).
+In Fig. \ref{fig:GW_inference}, we also compare two cases, (1) $\psi_*(z,f_Y)$ is given by SFRD and SMD from Eq. \ref{eq:SFRD} and (2) $\psi_*(z,f_Y)$ for FRB specific host galaxies (Sec. \ref{app:stellarmass_data}).
 To obtain the best fit $f_Y$ value, we do a $\chi^2$ test where we fit the predicted rate of mergers today to the observed rate.
 The merger rate in observer reference frame is given by ,

 We divide the data points to 30 linearly-spaced redshift bins and sum over them to compute the $\chi^2$.
 We note that this binning is artificial and the value of $\chi^2$ will change with different choice of binning.
 However, we are only interested in the best fit value of $f_Y$ where $\chi^2$ is minimized.
 We have checked with different binning that the best fit $f_Y$ does not change.
 We plot the $\chi^2$ distribution as a function of $f_Y$ and we find that the best fit value turns out to be 1 for case (1) (see above) and 0.55 for the case (2).